 A person does not need to be claiming or in receipt of Carerís Allowance to be considered a carer, also the person you look after does not need to be in receipt of attendance allowance for you to be considered a carer.
 In fact, there are no minimum time requirements or levels of care that you have to meet or perform to be considered a carer.

-Please give us a call or complete a Carerís Registration form which you can download below, print,complete and return or complete at reception so we can identify you as a carer.
+Please give us a call or complete a Carerís Identification form which you can download below.
+Then print, complete and return it or complete it at reception so we can identify you as a carer.
 If you are known to us as a carer but you no longer look after anyone, letting us know would also help.

 If you have any questions regarding being identified as a carer or any concerns about your caring role, please feel free to contact us on 01837 52233.